 Hometown Travel Book

 Photograph your hometown and its attractions through the eyes of a visitor.
 Visit the monuments and parks, best restaurants, and personal haunts and document it in a guidebook.
 You can have this gift for visitors as they come to stay, and gift it to visitors who’ve seen it themselves.
 If there’s something in your hometown travel book they haven’t seen, then they have a list of reasons to come back!

 Your book is a work of art, and it’s not bound by printing conventions.
-Consider pasting in ticket stubs and memorabilia you want to keep, or using ink and art to add further texture to your pages.
+Consider pasting in ticket stubs, postcards, letters, and memorabilia to accompany your photos, or use ink, drawings, and artwork to add more texture to your pages.

 There you have it!
-Hopefully, this is enough to get that creative energy flowing, where you can picture just the holiday photo book gift you’d like to make.
-Whether you make an album or something that tells a more complete story, you can rest assured that your project will be a gift that’s cherished for years to come.
+Time to get that creative energy flowing, and picture the personalized photo book gift you’d like to make.
+Whether you create an album or something that tells a more complete story, you can rest assured that your project will be a gift that’s cherished for years to come.

 Ready to make your holiday Photo Book?
 Get started today.